 After lunch, my calves and sad ankle felt very stiff from having been still for so long.
 I walked along feeling spaced out and tired and didn’t notice the giant black snake in front of me on the trail until it moved.
 Thankfully it was just a black racer (or possibly a rat snake?
 I still can’t tell the difference).
 It slithered across the trail and into the brush.
 I was too surprised to get a picture of it, not that snakes photograph very well because they are freakishly camouflaged.
 That woke me up a bit, and of course made all the curvy sticks look like snakes for a little while.

 Halfway caught up with me about 20 minutes after I left him at the shelter.
 We started talking about past lives and past jobs, but his pace was too fast so I said if you want me to hear your story you’re going to have to slow down (which I honestly think he should have been doing anyway because of his shin, but he’s stubborn).
 So he slowed down and we walked together the rest of the way into Delaware water gap, which was nearly three hours.
-We covered each of our past jobs, counseling/therapy history (as clients), his burning man experiences and my banjo camp experiences and the deep friendships forged out of each, and communication challenges he faces in his current relationship.
-It felt really great to have compatible company and to be distracted by the heat and drudgery of the rocky stretches.
+It felt really great to have compatible company and to be distracted from the heat and drudgery of the rocky stretches by good conversation.

 The descent into Delaware water gap was long but beautiful.
 The trail takes you down the side of the mountain facing the river and winds through rhododendron thickets.
 It also crossed this stream that made me feel like we were in the jungle because of the light and the rhododendron.
 That’s chrissy filtering water.